royalosyin/pyRaster2GeoTiff/README.md

 A piece of Python code to convert rater data such as NetCDF to GeoTIFF format.
 The code was extracted from my LinkedIn article at https://www.linkedin.com/pulse/convert-netcdf4-file-geotiff-using-python-chonghua-yin/.

-In addition, it is better to try the code under a **virtual environment** as many Python packages are imcompatible.
-It is quite easy to create a new virtual environment using the **conda**.
+In addition, it is better to try the code under a **virtual environment** as many Python packages could be imcompatible.
+It is quite easy to create a new virtual environment using the command of **conda**.

 ## Example data